 - PEN America will only accept submissions from publishers or literary agents; authors and translators may not submit their own book for this award.

-- Please download the Declaration of Eligibility here.
+- Please download the Declaration of Eligibility.
 Complete all fields and have a company executive sign in order to confirm the book’s eligibility.
-If eligible, please upload this form along with the rest of your application online.
-If the book does not meet the listed eligibility requirements, it will not be considered for this award.
+If eligible, please upload this form along with the rest of your application here.

 - Each submission is $85.* If you would like to pay by check, please click CHECK at checkout.
 Checks should be made out to PEN America.
-Please also submit a verified email address on the submission form; your order cannot be processed without an email address, as this info will be used to later contact you regarding the shipments of your submission.
+Please also submit a verified email address on the submission form; this info will be used to later contact you regarding the shipments of your submission.
 Please note that submission fees are not refundable.

 - Mail one copy of the candidate’s book to the address below between June 1, 2019 and August 15, 2019.
 Please note that we accept galleys and bound manuscripts: